python/devguide/triaging.rst

     The issue has no clear solution , e.g., no agreement on a technical solution or if it is even a problem worth fixing. pending
-    The issue is blocked until someone (often times the :abbr:`OP (original poster)`) provides some critical info; the issue is automatically closed after a set amount of time if no reply comes in.
+    The issue is blocked until someone (often the :abbr:`OP (original poster)`) provides some critical information;
+    the issue will be closed after a set amount of time if no reply comes in.
-    Useful for when someone reports a bug that lacks enough information to be reproduced and thus should be closed if the lacking info is never provided. and thus the issue is worthless without the needed info being provided. closed
+    Useful when someone opens an issue that lacks enough information to reproduce the bug reported.
+Requesting additional information and setting status to *pending* indicates that the issue should be closed if the necessary information is never provided. closed
     The issue has been resolved (somehow).